troperville

 • Since Divergent Character Evolution turned him into a Lovable Coward, Luigi tends to fill this role in the Super Mario Bros. games, especially in the Mario & Luigi series.

-• Alistair from Dragon Age: Origins is an interesting case in that he does not immediately turn into The Scrappy by being well aware of how dreadful the situation is and what all is at stake.
-He is also very competent and does not constantly cause disaster by doing stupid things and his very Deadpan Snarking is Funny.
+• Alistair from Dragon Age: Origins is an interesting case in that he is also well aware of how dreadful the situation is and what all is at stake, and is very competent when the situation calls for it.

 • Tyrell in Golden Sun: Dark Dawn.
 Emphasis on the "plucky".